For a short bio, click here.

 Equally passionate about the music of today, Andrew has premiered many works, including the principal role of ME in Daniel Thomas Davis’s chamber opera Six.
 Twenty.
 Outrageous with American Opera Projects; Alexander Goehr’s song cycle Verschwindenes Wort for The Juilliard School’s Focus Festival; and Zachary Wadsworth’s oratorio Spire and Shadow with Downtown Voices.
 He has been featured in several substantial works by Steve Reich, such as Three Tales at Disney Hall and Daniel Variations at Miller Theatre (both with Ensemble Signal), and Desert Music with the American Composers Orchestra.

-Other recent highlights include Brahms’s Liebeslieder Waltzes on tour and Curlew River at Tanglewood and BAM with the Mark Morris Dance Group, Vaughan Williams’s On Wenlock Edge with the Momenta Quartet, Misael in Britten’s The Burning Fiery Furnace and Tristan in Frank Martin's Le Vin Herbé with Montreal’s Ballet-Opéra-Pantomime, and the complete Monteverdi Book 7 madrigals with ARTEK.
+Highlights from recent seasons include Brahms’s Liebeslieder Waltzes on tour and Curlew River at Tanglewood and BAM with the Mark Morris Dance Group, Vaughan Williams’s On Wenlock Edge with the Momenta Quartet, Misael in Britten’s The Burning Fiery Furnace and Tristan in Frank Martin's Le Vin Herbé with Montreal’s Ballet-Opéra-Pantomime, and the complete Monteverdi Book 7 madrigals with ARTEK.

 A skilled chamber musician, he frequently performs with preeminent ensembles such as ARTEK, Pegasus Early Music, TENET, The Choir of Trinity Wall Street, New York Polyphony, Seraphic Fire, Spire Chamber Ensemble, Musica Sacra, and the Clarion Choir.
 He has collaborated on numerous commercial recordings, including the Pulitzer Prize-winning Anthracite Fields by Julia Wolfe, the Clarion Choir’s 2017 Grammy-nominated Steinberg: Passion Week, Palestrina’s Missa Papae Marcelli with New York Polyphony, and Paola Prestini’s Oceanic Verses.